 Under a capitalistic mode of production, producers do not come into social contact with each other until they exchange the products of their labor (Marx 1976).
 They come to know the specific social character of their own private labor only in the act of market exchange (Stallybrass 1998), during which a new discursive social sphere is constructed (Habermas 1993).
 The producers do not know anything about the labor that congeals value in the commodity.
 In a sophisticated and complex system of exchange, it is improbable that they would know anything about the labor.
 Thus, fetishism is inevitable, as it is universal and necessary in the world market (Harvey 2010; Mulhern 2007; Spyer 1998; Rutherford 2003).
-In the context of my study, the market system-

-of the globe, and serially processed through a complex division of labor before arriving to their consumer in their finished forms.
-In other words, this nature, "second nature," becomes the world to which humanity is immediately accustomed.
-With the rise of capitalism, everything changes; in place of the old self-sufficiency, people are embedded in a system of universal commerce, a universal dependence of nations on one another (Marx 1996).
+In the context of my study, the market system-meaning agribusiness-disguises real social relations between persons by the exchange of commodities which in turn abstracts the relations among people as relations between things, between products of labor.
+Here, the commodity loses its material sensibility while simultaneously transfiguring into a thing of supra sensible old self-sufficiency, people are embedded in a system of universal commerce, a universal dependence of nations on one another (Marx 1996).